 - Reverend Samuels of Kings plays Preacher Man to an entire kingdom.

-- Father Mulcahy of Mash.
-Who was also an accomplished boxer, a go-between with the black market, and not opposed to raising orphanage money by gambling.
+- Father Mulcahy of M*A*S*H. In addition to being a priest, he was also an accomplished boxer, a go-between with the black market, and not opposed to raising orphanage money by gambling.

 - "Reverend Mr. Black" by B.E.
 Wheeler & J. Peters is a song about a preacher facing down a lumberjack.